 Among common nutrients and biochemicals, vitamin C is probably the most popular.
 Once ingested, vitamin C is readily absorbed by the intestines and continues its transport through the watery components of the human body, helping to build collagen protein and doubling as an antioxidant along the way.
 Ascorbic acid, together with sodium, potassium, and calcium salts, are typically used as antioxidant food additives.
 Commercial vitamin C is often a combination of ascorbic acid, Sodium Ascorbate and/or other ascorbates such as Calcium Ascorbate and Ascorbyl Palmitate.

-Ascorbic acid is required for collagen synthesis and plays a structural role in bone, cartilage and teeth.
-As a participant in hydroxylation of proline, vitamin C is needed for the production of collagen, a protein substance which all fibrous tissue integrity depends on.
-These fibers are found throughout the body, providing firm but flexible structure.
+Ascorbic acid is required for collagen synthesis and plays a structural role in bone, cartilage, and teeth.
+As a participant in the hydroxylation of proline, vitamin C is needed for the production of collagen, a protein substance that all fibrous tissue integrity depends on.
+These fibers are found throughout the body, providing a firm but flexible structure.
 Collagen is the "glue" that strengthens many parts of the body like the muscles and blood vessels.
 Vitamin C can help the body repair damaged tissue, maintain healthy collagen, and promote healthy teeth and bones.
-Together with flavonoids, polyphenolics, and water insoluble compounds (such as Vitamin E), l-ascorbic acid helps other antioxidants become more effective and successful in their work.
+Together with flavonoids, polyphenolics, and water-insoluble compounds (such as Vitamin E), l-ascorbic acid helps other antioxidants become more effective and successful in their work.

 Is this the bioactive form L-Ascorbic Acid?

 The Bioactive form of Ascorbic acid is the L- form and is the only one currently offered at Purebulk.com.
 In most cases when you see a product labeled as “Ascorbic acid” it is likely the L- form as the D- form and the racemic DL- form has not been as commercially available for some time.